Support beyond the session

 Movement & activity

-Gentle movement can be helpful following treatment.
+Gentle movement can be helpful after massage treatment.

 This might include: